-The Company finances its TransTech operations from operations and a Secured Credit Facility with Capital Source Business Finance Group.
-Originally entered into on December 9, 2008, TransTech obtained an initial \$1,000,000 secured credit facility with Capital Source to fund its operations.
-On June 6, 2017, TransTech entered into the Fourth Modification to the Loan and Security Agreement.
-This secured credit facility was renewed until June 12, 2018 with a floor for prime interest of 4.5% (currently 4.5%) plus 2.5%.
-The eligible borrowing is based on 80% of eligible trade accounts receivable, and is now not to exceed \$500,000.
-The secured credit facility is collateralized by the assets of TransTech, with a guarantee by Visualant, including a security interest in all assets of Visualant.
-The remaining balance on the accounts receivable line of \$175,062 (\$253,000 available) as of March 31, 2018 must be repaid by the time the secured credit facility expires on June 12, 2018, or the Company renews by automatic extension for the next successive one year term.
+Know Labs, Inc. (the "Company") finances its TransTech operations from operations and a Secured Credit Facility with Capital Source Business Finance Group.
+On June 15, 2018, TransTech entered into a Fifth Modification to the Loan and Security Agreement related to the \$500,000 secured credit facility with Capital Source to fund its operations.
+The Modification extended the maturity to December 12, 2018.
+The secured credit facility provides for a prime rate interest floor for prime interest of 4.5% plus 2.5%.
+The eligible borrowing is based on 80% of eligible trade accounts receivable, not to exceed \$500,000.
+The secured credit facility is collateralized by the assets of TransTech, with a guarantee by Know Labs, including a security interest in all assets of Know Labs.
+The remaining balance on the accounts receivable must be repaid by the time the secured credit facility expires on December 12, 2018, unless the Company renews by automatic extension for the next successive term.
+The Company has \$47,000 available as of June 30, 2018.